USDA Announces New Phytosanitary Requirements for Soybean Exports to China

 USDA’s Federal Grain Inspection Service (FGIS) will sample China-bound soybean shipments and analyze foreign material to monitor for weed seeds in U.S. bulk and container shipments.
 When FGIS determines that a consignment exceeds one percent foreign material, APHIS will include an additional declaration on the phytosanitary certificate that says: “This consignment exceeds 1 percent foreign material.”
 This action will allow all U.S. soybean exports to China to continue without interruption until the United States is able to fully implement the other parts of the systems approach during the 2018 crop year.

-China’s General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ) has not published an official notification regarding this new phytosanitary requirement on US exported soybean on its website as of the date of this update; however, according to USDA, AQSIQ has agreed to expedite agricultural clearance of shipments with one percent or less foreign material.
+China’s General Administration of Quality Supervision, Inspection, and Quarantine (AQSIQ) has not published an official notification regarding this new phytosanitary requirement on U.S. exported soybeans on its website as of the date of this update; however, according to USDA, AQSIQ has agreed to expedite agricultural clearance of shipments with one percent or less foreign material.
 AQSIQ will determine whether any phytosanitary measures (including inspection, cleaning, treatment or other protective actions) may be appropriate to mitigate pest risk in shipments with more than one percent foreign material.
 AQSIQ will not hold or unnecessarily delay incoming shipments based solely on the volume of foreign material.
 USDA and AQSIQ will evaluate the effectiveness of the systems approach in December 2019, with a mid-point assessment in December 2018.

 Declarations Must Be Included On Phytosanitary Certificates For Soybean Exports To China Beginning January 1, 2018